webhintio/hint/docs/contributor-guide/getting-started/architecture.md

 The main piece is `sonarwhal`.
 It's an object that extends from `EventEmitter`.
-This means that the communication between all the different parts is going to be done mostly via [`event`s][events].The other pieces are:
+This means that the communication between all the different parts is going to be done mostly via [`event`s][events].
+The other pieces are:

-* `rule`: Is a group of related tests that are run on a resource (website, HTML document, image, request, etc.).
+* `rule`: Is a group of related tests that are run on a resource (HTML, document, image, request, etc.).
 E.g.: Verify that the HTML document has a valid language declared.
   [Learn how to develop a `rule`][new rule].
-* `connector`: Is the way in which `sonarwhal` obtains information about the DOM, requests, assets, etc. The underlying technique (debugging protocol, web driver, etc.) to access this data does not matter to the rest of the system.
+* `connector`: Is the way in which `sonarwhal` obtains information about the DOM, network information, resources, etc. The underlying technique (debugging protocol, web driver, etc.) to access this data does not matter to the rest of the system.
   [Learn how to develop a `connector`][new connector].
 * `formatter`: Transforms the results into something useful to the user.
-It could be as simple as printing out the results in the command line, or something more complex like creating an HTML report.
+It could be as simple as printing out the results to the command line, or something more complex like creating an HTML report.
   [Learn how to developer a `formatter`][new formatter].
 * `parser`: Understands a particular resource type (e.g.: JavaScript,